 Insights for Change: Findings from the XLH Community Impact Survey

-A white paper detailing the lived experiences of people living with XLH in the US, including its impact on personal finances and physical, mental, and social health, as well as access to expert quality care.
+A white paper detailing the lived experiences of people living with XLH in the U.S., including its impact on personal finances and physical, mental and social health, as well as access to expert quality care.

-The survey, white paper and data report are the result of a collaboration between Kyowa Kirin and The XLH Network and serves as the cornerstone of education and advocacy efforts to increase awareness and galvanize action to address critical gaps in care.
+The survey, white paper and data report are the result of a collaboration between Kyowa Kirin and The XLH Network and serve as the cornerstone of education and advocacy efforts to increase awareness and galvanize action to address critical gaps in care.

 2024 XLH Community Impact Survey

 The majority of prior research into the XLH patient experience has focused on the physical symptoms.
-This report fills this gap by exploring how XLH touches many aspects of life – health, finances, and access to expert, quality care.
-By looking at the experiences of children included in this survey compared to adults, who were likely diagnosed as children, the report illuminates the different eras of XLH care, the progress that has been made, and work yet to be done.
+This report fills this gap by exploring how XLH touches many aspects of life — health, finances and access to expert, quality care.
+By looking at the experiences of children included in this survey compared to adults, who were likely diagnosed as children, the report illuminates the different eras of XLH care, the progress that has been made and work yet to be done.

-Time to Act: A Global Patient-focused Consensus for Improving the Care of Cutaneous T-cell Lymphoma (CTCL)
+Time to Act: A Global Patient-Focused Consensus for Improving the Care of Cutaneous T-cell Lymphoma (CTCL)

 A consensus statement from the CTCL Global Care Collaborative, a group of patient advocacy organizations from around the world united by a shared mission to reduce the time to an accurate diagnosis and improve the quality of care and support for people living with CTCL.
 Kyowa Kirin provided funding to help the group organize and advance its goals.